labmccormick/WLSplot/README.md

 There is one function used to graph the three types of experiments: WLS_autoplot(), where you pass in the "lifespan_type" keyword argument as "Treatment", "RNAi", or "Genotype" experiment.
 The negative controls, used for stats and plotting, can be passed into the function as keyword arguments for each type of experiment, too.
 Make sure to check defaults and keyword argument descriptions.

 The alternative is to pass in WLS_manualplot(), which is a function that returns a lifespan plot with correctly formatted data for Kaplan-Meier survival curves.
-With WLS_manualplot, you will have the ability to plot multiple variables at a time.
+With WLS_manualplot, you have the ability to plot multiple variables at a time.

 # Setting up WLSplot